 As of January 2022, there are 36people in prison slopping out, without in-cell sanitation.

 As of January 2022, 1,694 (45%) prisoners were required to use the toilet in the presence of another prisoner.

 As of January 2022, 2,030 (54%) prisoners were accommodated in single cells.

 In 2020, there were285committals to prison for the non-payment of court-ordered fines, a (67%) decrease on the 2019 figure of 861.

 Committals under immigration decreased by 49.6% to 247 in 2020, from 490in 2019.

 The number of sentenced committals for road and traffic offences decreased from 662in 2019 to 384 in 2020.

 Prisoners are 23 times more likely to come from (and return to) a seriously deprived area, compared to the least deprived areas.
 (O'Donnell et al., 2007)

-As of April 2021, 136 prisoners held on a restricted regime were aged 18-24.
+As of January 2022, 150 people held on a restricted regime were aged 18-24.
 [Published data does not indicate the proportion of these held due to COVID-19 infection control measures.]

 Committals under sentence of less than 3 months decreased from 1,552in 2019 to 781in 2020.